fishnal/aws-notes/misc/api-gateway.md

 #### Cognito Authorizer

 - Available only with REST API
-- Direct integration to cognito user pools, so you have complete user management
+- Direct integration to Amazon Cognito user pools, so you have complete user management
 - Access to long pages, MFA authorization, user info

 #### JWT Authorizer